Call for 2024 Nominations for ASPB Awards

 Open January 3, 2024

 Nomination Deadline: Wednesday, February 21, 2024 (11:59 p.m.
 ET)

 According to ASPB’s bylaws, "The Society shall recognize meritorious research and service in plant biology by the presentation of awards to deserving individuals.
 Selection of individuals for awards shall be made by selection from the nominations submitted by the membership."

 Member participation in this honors process is essential if the awards are to represent the judgment of the practitioners of the science.

 It is important to have a substantial response to a request for nominations.
 The larger the group of nominees, the greater the value and meaningfulness of the ASPB awards program.
 Do not delay.
 By starting the nominating process now, meeting the deadline should pose no problem.

-PLEASE NOTE: The nomination process has been streamlined.
-Letters of recommendation are no longer required for any awards.
+PLEASE NOTE: Letters of recommendation will still be accepted but are no longer required for any awards.
 Please see step 1 below for details.

 - Charles Albert Shull Award